Popleaf is a tiny software developer based in Cambridge, England.

 Random House / Failbetter Games, Web, 2013

 We designed and built the "Miasma" component of this experimental interactive fiction project which was developed by Failbetter Games, written by Rob Sherman and published by Random House.
 Our contribution to the game consists of a series of 3D objects and documents which can be investigated and manipulated by the player in order to unlock new sections of the story.

 To coincide with the 50th anniversary of Anthony Burgess' classic book, we designed, developed and co-edited this ambitious version of one of the most celebrated novels of the 20th Century.
 Integrating, for the first time, the author's hand-annotated typescript, a fully synchronised reading by Tom Hollander and an exhaustive library of painstakingly cross-referenced articles, essays, notes and video interviews, we created what we believe to be the definitive edition of the novel.
 Nominated for the FutureBook Innovation Awards.

 The Usborne Foundation, Web, 2012

 A sprawling, persistent, free online game to aid young children learn phonics.
-Undoubtedly our most ambitious project to date, we created the orignal concept, designed and built the game, the website, server and backend systems - we even wrote the music!
-Since launch, the game has grown substantially as our user base has expanded dramatically around the world, quitely picking up tens of thousands of active users.
-Such is the project's success that we are currently developing both an iPad version and a much expanded sequel.
+Undoubtedly our most ambitious project to date, we created the original concept, designed and built the game, the website, server and backend systems - we even wrote the music!
+Since launch, the game has grown substantially as our user base has expanded dramatically around the world, quietly picking up tens of thousands of active users.
+Such is the project's success that have since released 2 sequels and a successful mobile version.
+Shortlisted for the 2013 Bett Awards.